Drug and Alcohol Rehab in Nottingham

 However, there are some common forms of therapy and counselling that you are likely to encounter during your time in a drug and alcohol rehab in Nottingham, these include:

-Group therapy, also often shown on screen, is characterised by a group of people who are all experiencing the consequences of an addiction coming together to share their stories.
+Group therapy and group psychotherapy also often shown on screen, is characterised by a group of people who are all experiencing the consequences of an addiction coming together to share their stories.
 This therapy can give clients a great support network of understanding people, and a sense of confidence that can greatly improve their recovery journey.

 Family therapy sees the family of the affected individual join up to discuss how they may be able to help their loved one, but also to express how the addiction has also negatively impacted them.
 This can help the client realise the harm their actions can cause.